Western red colobus

 The western red colobus (Piliocolobus badius), also known as the bay red colobus, rust red colobus or Upper Guinea red colobus, is a species of Old World monkey in West African forests from Senegal to Ghana.
 All other species of red colobuses have formerly been considered subspecies of P. badius.

-It is often hunted by the common chimpanzee.
-In 1994, western red colobus monkeys infected many chimpanzees with Ebola virus when the chimpanzees hunted the monkeys as prey.
+The monkey is a frequent prey of the common chimpanzee.
+In 1994, western red colobus monkeys infected many chimpanzees with Ebola virus after being hunted and consumed by the chimps.

 Subspecies

 According to Groves (2005) the Western red colobus has three subspecies, including the nominate: